recurse-riley/test-tools/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).
 You are free to use, modify, and distribute this software.
-See the [LICENSE](LICENSE) file for more details.